kaleem68/project-tracker/README.md

 ### Dashboards

 - Home screen displays the dashboard stats with visual charts.
-  - Number of project for each *Stage*
+  - Number of project for each *Stage*.
   - Top 5 most expensive projects.

-## Track project workings.
+## Track my project workings
+- Rows define actions, E.g., Delete a project.
+- Columns represent the *Stages* of the project.
-- Each row define an action i.e create a project, columns define the 5 *Stages* actions. row 2, column 2 means project can be updated in In Progress stage.
+- 3rd row, 5th columns state: A project can be *Deleted* in *Archived* stage.
-  - Row 3 colum 1 says project cannot be *Cancelled* in *New* *Stage*.

 |           	| New 	| In Progress 	| Completed 	| Cancelled 	| Archived 	|